 Communities across Minnesota are finding innovative ways to protect the environment and solve complex problems.
 From restoring our native prairies in the most southern parts of the state to safeguarding our northernmost forest, Minnesotans care about the conservation legacy we leave behind.
-Conservation Minnesota wants to celebrate the critical role communities play in preserving each corner of the state, which is why we’ve created the Blazing Star Award.
+To celebrate the critical role communities play in preserving each corner of the state, we’ve created the Blazing Star Award.

 Blazing the Way in Conservation

-The Blazing Star Award acknowledges local governments for exciting projects that advance conservation, climate, or the environment.
-Winners are selected by a panel of judges and receive the Blazing Star award plaque, a gift, and public recognition.
+The Blazing Star Award acknowledges local governments for exciting projects that advance conservation, climate resilience, environmental protection, or outdoor recreation opportunities.
+Winners are selected by a panel of judges and receive the Blazing Star Award plaque and public recognition.

 FAQ